IAP BOOK SERIES

 We hope you consider this scholarly contribution as an opportunity for you to provide researchers, practitioners and policy-makers with knowledge that will enhance the quality of their scholarship and services to persons with whom they work.

 As you know, there are no widespread sources of exemplary research in Africa, the Caribbean and the Middle East.
 As such, though we have developed a list of distinguished potential contributors for the chapters, we realize that there are persons doing excellent work in these disciplines whom we have not included in this invitation.
 So, we welcome suggestions from you of others whose work we should consider.
 Please forward to us their contacts or invite them to serve as co-authors with you.

 Knowing that you are very busy, we have established time lines that will hopefully allow you to contribute to this book.
 Dates and associated tasks are outlined below.

-email us your commitment to write this chapter
+June, 2020: You email response to us on your commitment to write this chapter

 We look forward to hearing from you at your earliest opportunity.
-Please send an e-mail reply to let us know if you accept our invitation to write the chapter.
+Please send an e-mail reply to Dr. Cynthia Szymanski Sunal at firstname.lastname@example.org let us know if you accept our invitation to write the chapter.
 Thank you for considering our invitation.